akxen/nemde/doc/casefile.md

 # Casefile format
-The following sections provide an overview of the structure of NEMDE casefiles and their constituent components.
-This is an incomplete list, and is simply intended to serve as a guide for those exploring common use cases.
+The structure of a NEMDE casefile is discussed in the following sections.
+Summaries for each component are by no means exhaustive, rather they seek to provide a high-level overview of the components most likely to be modified when undertaking scenario analyses.
+Users can refer to the JSON schema for a more precise overview of casefile structure and allowed data types.

 ### NEMSPDCaseFile.NemSpdInputs.Case
-High-level case details.
-Describes constraint violation penalty factors.
+Most of the following parameters pertain to constraint violation penalty factors.
+The price ceiling is given by `@VoLL` - formerly referred to as the 'value of lost load', while the price floor is represented by `@MPF`.
+The `@Intervention` flag indicates if an intervention pricing run occured for the given interval.

 ```
 {